-Mashpee, Route 151 (#607319)
+Mashpee, Route 151 Corridor Improvements (Phase 1) (#607319)

-Work on this project will consist of corridor improvements on Route 151.
-Work will include intersection improvements, channelization, and potential exclusive left turn lanes at key driveways.
-In addition, traffic signal upgrading is required at key intersections such as Route 151 at Frank Ellis Drive/Jobs Fishing Rd. and Route 151 at Old Barnstable Rd.
-The project will address the lack of continuous 'complete streets' (bicycle and pedestrian accommodation) along the corridor and at the two key signalized intersections.
-Also, there is a need to update the crosswalks and pedestrian actuation equipment at the intersections to meet ADA compliance.
-Finally, signage, pavement markings and drainage need upgrading.
+Work on this project will consist of corridor improvements on Route 151 from Old Barnstable Road to the Market Street.
+Work will include intersection improvements, new drainage, pavement markings and signage.
+In addition, traffic signal upgrades are proposed at key intersections, Route 151 at Frank Ellis Drive/Jobs Fishing Rd, Route 151 at Old Barnstable Rd and Route 151 at Market St. The project will address the lack of continuous 'complete streets' (bicycle and pedestrian accommodation) along the corridor and at the signalized intersections.